ahmed-i-mokhtar/MLE-counting-billionaires/README.md

 Many distributions do not have nice, analytical solutions and therefore require numerical methods to solve for parameter estimates.

-One such numerical method is the Newton-Raphson algorithm.
+One such numerical method is the Newton-Raphson algorithm. </br>
-Our goal is to find the maximum likelihood estimate x'.
+Our goal is to find the maximum likelihood estimate x'. </b>
+To estimate the model using MLE, we want to maximize the likelihood that our estimate x' is the true parameter x.
+Intuitively, we want to find the x that best fits our data.

+Since all the